 Biden is set to become the second Catholic president in United States history and the first since John F. Kennedy 60 years ago.
 He was named president-elect by news outlets Saturday after a victory in Pennsylvania put him over the 270 electoral votes needed to win the election.

 Equality, climate change and immigration were three prominent issues Biden ran on in the election.
 His stance in those areas had some Catholic voters calling him more pro-life than President Donald Trump, despite Biden’s pro-choice stance on abortion.
-Those also three issues of great importance to Francis.
+Those are also three issues of great importance to Francis.

 “The president-elect expressed his desire to work together on the basis of a shared belief in the dignity and equality of all humankind on issues such as caring for the marginalized and the poor, addressing the crisis of climate change, and welcoming and integrating immigrants and refugees into our communities,” the statement said.

 Francis and Trump met at the Vatican in 2017.
 The two previously had a well-documented back and forth in the media over Trump’s immigration policy.